Gross Schechter EdChoice postcard erroneously sent to wrong ZIP code

 At least one postcard went to a Beachwood family, although not a single school in Beachwood is listed as eligible as a sending school for EdChoice Scholarship vouchers.
 Beachwood’s schools obtained overall grades of ‘A’ and ‘As’ and ‘Bs’ across the board.

-The postcard went to a resident of the Hilltop Elementary School district, which has straight ‘As,’ according to the state of Ohio.
+The postcard went to a resident who lives near Hilltop Elementary School, which has straight ‘As,’ according to the state of Ohio.

 Boroff said the aim was simply to recruit.